MarcusVirg/web/packages/site/src/content/blog/redis-streams-with-elixir.md

 > An alternative would be to put [all events in one stream](#xread-block-with-one-large-stream) and use an account ID is part of the ID to keep lookups fast.

 Now you might be asking "great but how do we create a unique ID per account?".
 There are many options here.
-You could use UUIDs and generate them in code, you could use a distributed counter service that just gets the next integer in a sequence, or you could use another feature of Redis (sequences) which is what we will do here.
+You could use UUIDs and generate them in code, you could use a distributed counter service that just gets the next integer in a sequence, or you could use another feature of Redis (sequences) which is what we outline here.

+> NOTE: In our actual implementation below, we just let connected clients specify which user they are.
+You will want something much more robust in a production application.

 Sequences in Redis are super simple because Redis handles atomic operations for us.
 To create a sequence, we just enter the command: `INCR <key_for_sequence>`.
 If that key doesn't exist yet, Redis will add it and set the value to 0 initially.